Anderson acceleration for a regularized Bingham model: Acceleration of the regularized Bingham Picard iteration

 \subsection{Anderson Accelerated Picard algorithm for regularized Bingham Equations \eqref{regeqn}}

 In previous subsection, we proved that the solution operator $G$ of Picard iteration \eqref{picardbinghamV} of regularized Bingham equation satisfies Assumption \ref{assume:g}.
-To apply the one-step residual bound of \cite{PR21}, we need to satisfy Assumption \ref{assume:fg}; namely, there a constant $ \sigma >0 $ such that for any $\bu\in\bV$
+To apply the one-step residual bound of \cite{PR21}, we further require satisfaction of Assumption \ref{assume:fg}; namely, there a constant $ \sigma >0 $ such that for any $\bu,\bs\in\bV$

 where $F(\bu):=G(\bu)-\bu$.